derekgreer/pipe-filters/README.md

-# pipelines
+# pipe-filters
-A pipeline library
+A pipes and filters library.